-I had actually reached out to O’Dell when I saw his post on our Writing Gym page on Facebook celebrating his completion of a 50,000 word novel for NaNoWriMo.
+I reached out to O’Dell when I saw his post on our Writing Gym page on Facebook, celebrating his completion of a 50,000 word novel for NaNoWriMo.
 I congratulated him on his achievement and then asked him: “What’s your next step?”

 “I actually didn’t know what to say,” O’Dell states, “I was too busy doing my victory dance to actually think about what I can do next.
 I realized that what I was celebrating was not something I was comfortable giving to an agent.”

 “It’s one thing to want something, but it’s another to have a concrete plan with steps to take and here, we’re talking about my publishing career,” O’Dell insightfully states.
 We talked in hindsight of our first telephone call.
 From there, I asked him to send me the first 20 pages of his manuscript.
 I called him back, had a longer conversation with him, and he finally joined the Writing Gym.